WarwickTechCrew/tc-website-wiki/wiki/06-case-studies/arrivals-2024.md

 On the middle bar we had the q washes before they mysteriously stopped working, before replacing them with the spikies once we actually got power cables for them for the SU.
 We used two lumipars as facelights, did a proscenium arch that was made eintirely out of festoon and had the remaining 3 battens placed at the front of the stage facing into the audience.
 To control the lighting we used the tech crew Zeroflx desk that also could control the hazer and bubble machine through the use of a dimmer rack.
 All but 1 fader on the desk was in use at some point during the arrivals stage.

+## Rain

+Watching both the [met office rainfall radar](https://www.metoffice.gov.uk/weather/maps-and-charts/rainfall-radar-forecast-map#?search=Coventry%20(West%20Midlands%20Conurbation)&slatlong=52.40648031234741%2C-1.5181946754455566&sgeohash=gcqfjkq3z&model=ukmo-ukv&layer=rainfall-rate&bbox=[[51.58901622923168,-4.155578613281251],[53.207677555890015,1.1178588867187502]]) and a [real time lightning map](https://www.lightningmaps.org/?lang=en#m=oss;t=3;s=0;o=0;b=;ts=0;) we tracked the storm that was coming in.
+When the rain came in, we covered the foldbacks with RCT branded tarp.
+Water started seeping in through the gap between the two tents dripping over our electrics.
+This all happened during playback of our rain playlist, with tracks such as its raining men, singing in the rain, finishing off with here comes the sun as the clouds broke.
+The squeegee was used!